 Whether or not your employees are showing signs of being unhappy at work, you should be conducting an employee satisfaction survey routinely.
 Most employers try and schedule employee satisfaction surveys annually and track the progress year over year.

 Looking for information about a specific topic?
 Use the links below to jump ahead:

 There are plenty of reasons why you should be measuring your employee satisfaction – the most compelling of which being that employee satisfaction has been steadily declining since 2009.
 [SHRM]

 Unhappy employees are more likely to seek new opportunities than those who are happy with their jobs.
 The cost of high employee turnover can have long-term effects on your company if it goes unsolved.
 And if you think your employees are the exception to the rule, you may be shocked to learn the truth.

-With all of this in mind, it’s more important than ever to ensure that your employees are happy with their jobs and if they aren’t, figure out exactly why.
+With all of this in mind, it’s more important than ever to ensure that your employees are happy with their jobs and, if they aren’t, improve the employee experience.

 If you’ve never conducted an employee satisfaction survey before, you may be overwhelmed by the amount of work it takes to begin the process.
 You may consider investing in an employee engagement software system to help monitor and track your employee satisfaction surveys.